Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Conclusions

+From an observational perspective, we find that the squared modulus of the quasinormal frequencies increases with the spacetime dimensionality $D$.
+This indicates that higher-dimensional black holes oscillate at higher frequencies while simultaneously exhibiting faster damping.
+Notably, the damping rate grows more rapidly than the oscillation frequency, implying that these objects behave as progressively less efficient oscillators as the number of dimensions increases~\cite{Konoplya:2011qq}.
+This behavior highlights the sensitivity of quasinormal modes to the dimensionality of spacetime, reinforcing their role as effective probes of the underlying gravitational theory.

+Although higher-dimensional black holes are not expected to be astrophysically realized, their importance lies in their role as theoretical and phenomenological probes of gravity beyond four dimensions.
+In particular, in scenarios with extra dimensions, gravity may become effectively higher-dimensional at sufficiently small length scales or high energies.
+In such frameworks, black holes are expected to be microscopic objects whose properties encode information about the number and geometry of the extra dimensions.
+Consequently, their quasinormal spectra provide a potential observational window into the structure of spacetime at short distances.

+In the regime where the characteristic size of the black hole is much smaller than the size of the extra dimensions, the geometry can be accurately described as $D$-dimensional.
+This makes higher-dimensional black holes particularly relevant as effective descriptions of trans-Planckian or near-fundamental-scale phenomena, such as those that could arise in high-energy particle collisions.
+It is important to stress, however, that the present analysis is performed within a semiclassical regime, where the horizon radius satisfies $r_0 \gg \ell_{\mathrm{Pl}}$.
+While this ensures the validity of the geometric description, a complete understanding of microscopic black holes, particularly in regimes closer to the Planck scale, would ultimately require a full theory of quantum gravity.

+Our results are consistent with previous studies, particularly those involving regular black holes that do not arise from perturbative higher-curvature expansions around General Relativity \cite{Konoplya:2024kih}.
+The qualitative agreement between these different constructions suggests that the observed behavior of the quasinormal mode spectrum reflects general properties of regular geometries, rather than features tied to a specific model or approximation scheme.
+This trend also appears to be largely insensitive to the spacetime dimension and to the mechanism by which the central singularity is resolved.

-Although quasinormal modes alone cannot be used to rigorously distinguish regular black holes from spacetimes with central singularities, the systematic trend we have identified—the reduction of both oscillation frequencies and damping rates induced by higher-curvature corrections—may nevertheless serve as an indirect signature of regularity.
-In practice, when only a finite number of curvature terms is taken into account, the spectrum approaches that of a fully regular configuration, making the two scenarios observationally indistinguishable \cite{Konoplya:2025uta}.
-However, the persistence of this universal behavior across different models suggests that the detection of such a trend in gravitational-wave observations could provide an evidence in favor of regular black hole geometries.
+Although quasinormal modes alone cannot unambiguously distinguish regular black holes from singular spacetimes, the systematic reduction in both oscillation frequencies and damping rates induced by higher-curvature corrections may serve as an indirect signature of regularity.
+In practice, when only a finite number of curvature terms is included, the spectrum approaches that of a fully regular configuration, rendering the two scenarios observationally indistinguishable \cite{Konoplya:2025uta}.
+Nevertheless, the persistence of this behavior across different models suggests that future high-precision observations could provide valuable insights into the nature of black hole interiors.